GabrielKaiserQFin/groqR/README.md

 ### coder:

-This is a basic example which shows you how to finish your code by Groq.
+This is a basic example which shows you how to finish your code by ‘Groq’.

 ``` r
 coder("# A function to scale a vector and square the resulting z-score z2 <- function(")